-NT 1200-New Testament Survey
+NT 1200-Survey of the New Testament

 This course provides an introductory survey of the historical setting and contents of the New Testament.

 NT 2201-Life of Christ

 This course is an examination of the life and teachings of Jesus Christ as presented in the Gospels of Matthew, Mark, Luke, and John.